rasttsar/ProcessInformation/README.md

 dotnet build
 dotnet run
 ```
 In the program you have to enter path to the executable or the program(notepad.exe) and then enter interval length.
-After the process finishes, results of the measurement are in the file *process.txt* in the project folder.
+After the process finishes, results of the measurement are in the file *process.log* in a csv format of **measurement,time_passed,working_set,private_bytes,handle_count,cpu_usage** in the project folder.